Skip to main content Skip to footer

 Country Risk Analysis of Mexico

-Furthermore, Mexico is one of the world’s most open markets, with 14 free trade agreements covering more than 50 countries.
-Mexico’s advantageous geographical location next to the USA has fostered strong financial and trade links between the two nations, enabling a successful, export-oriented manufacturing industry that contributes over 30 percent of Mexico’s GDP.
+Mexico is also one of the world’s most open economies, with 14 free trade agreements covering more than 50 countries.
+The country’s favourable geographic position next to the United States has fostered strong financial and traderelated ties between the two nations, enabling the development of a successful, export-oriented manufacturing industry.
+This sector accounts for just over 30 per cent of Mexico’s GDP.

-Historically, tight and predictable fiscal and monetary policies over recent decades have maintained investor confidence and ensured access to international capital markets, even during periods of increased financial turmoil.
-Key elements of this framework include a floating exchange rate, a wellestablished inflation target, and relatively limited budget deficits.
+Historically, a prudent and predictable fiscal and monetary policy framework has sustained investor confidence and ensured continued access to international capital markets even in periods of financial turbulence.
+Key features of this framework include a floating exchange rate, a well-anchored inflation target, and relatively small fiscal deficits.

 Business environment

-The Mexican peso has long been freely floating and accounts for nearly two percent of global currency transactions, according to the Bank for International Settlements, making it one of the most liquid currencies among emerging markets.
-The peso is also convertible and transferable, allowing EKN to consider transactions financed in local currency.
+Access to financial information is, however, generally good, and openness to foreign investment and free trade remains strong, facilitating international transactions.
+The Mexican peso has long been freely floating and accounts for nearly two per cent of global foreign exchange transactions, according to the Bank for International Settlements, making it one of the most liquid currencies among emerging markets.
+The peso is also convertible and transferable, enabling EKN to consider transactions financed in local currency.

-The Mexican banking system is well-capitalised, with ample liquidity and controlled loan growth.
-Over the past five years, the proportion of nonperforming loans has averaged around two percent.
-As a result, the banking sector is considered to have strong capacity and resilience to manage unforeseen adverse scenarios.
-Mexican banks adhere to the international Basel III regulatory framework.
+The Mexican banking system is well capitalised, with sound liquidity and controlled credit growth.
+Over the past five years, the share of non-performing loans has averaged around two per cent.
+The banking sector is therefore assessed to have a strong capacity and resilience to withstand unforeseen adverse scenarios.
+Mexican banks operate under the international Basel III regulatory framework.

 Of the six systemically important banks in the country, all but one are foreign-owned.
-This foreign ownership is regarded as stable and long-term, with support from parent companies likely if needed.
-Additionally, the state’s willingness and ability to provide support when necessary are considered high.
+This foreign ownership is regarded as long-term and stable, and support from parent banks is considered likely if needed.
+In addition, the government’s willingness and capacity to provide support where necessary are viewed as high.

 EKN’s policy

-Standard risk assessment applies to both short-term (credit term <1 year) and long-term transactions with the state, other public buyers, banks, and companies.
-This means there are no predefined restrictions on issuing guarantees, and transactions are evaluated on their own merits without specific requirements or conditions.
+Normal risk assessment applies to both short-term transactions (with credit periods under one year) and long-term transactions involving the state, other public buyers, and banks.
+This means that there are no pre-determined restrictions on the issuance of guarantees, and that transactions are assessed on their own merits, without special requirements or conditions.
+For corporate risks, a higher premium level has applied since October 2025, meaning that the base premium rate is set higher than normal.

 EKN’s commitment and experience

-Between 2019 and 2023, EKN issued guarantees in an average of 64 transactions per year, with a total value of 5.6 billion SEK.
-A large portion of exposure during this period relates to short-term credits (<1 year), with buyers primarily in sectors such as paper products, mining equipment, and the automotive industry.
+Since 2020, EKN has issued guarantees for 361 transactions, with a total guarantee volume of SEK 6.5 billion.
+A large share of the exposure during this period relates to short-term credits (less than one year), with buyers primarily in sectors such as paper products, mining equipment and the automotive industry.

-Compliance with contractual agreements is occasionally lacking, making it essential for Swedish exporters to ensure that parties draft thorough and clear contracts.
-Additionally, EKN has been informed by a reputable local law firm that creditors are in a better position in terms of asset recovery in leasing agreements than in instalment sales in the event of bankruptcy.
-However, EKN lacks recent experience to verify this in practice.
+Furthermore, EKN has been informed by a reputable local law firm that creditors are in a stronger position when repossessing leased assets than when reclaiming goods sold on instalment in the event of bankruptcy.
+However, EKN has no recent experience confirming whether this is the case in practice.

 More for companies that want to export to Mexico